 Students are allowed to bring backpacks to school.
-It is strongly suggested that students make use of their assigned locker to avoid carrying backpacks and books around school all day.
-Students are not to leave backpacks unattended in the cafeteria, commons, gym, library, or in other areas of the building.
+Students will make use of their assigned locker to store backpacks and other personal items during the school day.
+Students are not to leave backpacks unattended in the cafeteria, commons, gym, library, or in other common areas of the building.
 Unattended backpacks and clothing bags will be taken to the main office.